mdb/mdb.github.io/content/blog/2021-04-25-terraform-workspace-naming.md

 ## Examples in use

-In addition to empowering the ability to execute Terraform actions against a targeted subset of infrastructure without broader impact, sufficiently granular workspace naming also enables per-workspace variables and configuration differences.
+In addition to empowering the ability to execute Terraform actions against a targeted subset of infrastructure without broader impact, sufficiently granular workspace naming also enables per-workspace variables and more targeted configuration differences.

 ### Per-workspace variable values